Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br>Password is AAF
 <br>Found After 6 Trial(s)

-## Problem18: Encryption Decryption Name:
+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem18" >Problem18: Encryption Decryption Name:</a>

 Write a program to raed a name and encrypt it then decrypt it
 <br> Input: